-For some citizens (mostly Eastern Europeans) it gets difficult to extend the tourist visa in El Tur and they have to go the Cairo or they have to go to the State Security (Amn Dawla) in Sharm after filing the application form in El Tur.
+For some citizens (mostly Eastern Europeans) it gets difficult to extend the tourist visa in El Tur and now in Nabq and they have to go to Cairo or they have to go to the State Security (Amn Dawla) in Sharm after filing the application form in El Tur or nabq.
 Consider this may take some time.

 When renewing the tourist visa remember to also get the re-entry visa.
 Within the validity of the re-entry visa you are allowed to leave and return the country.
 Without re-entry visa you will have to buy another 4 week visa when entering.

 As of July 2014 it takes two days to extend the Tourist or the Re-entry visa.
 First visit you have the leave a copy and fill in the application.
 After two working days you return with your passport and receive the visa.
 Usually both times the applier must go by himself/ herself.
 In some exceptions friends/ relatives could take the visa the second time.